durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_03_explore_cond_access.md

 In this task, you, as the admin, will reset the password for the user Debra Berger.
 This step is needed so you can initially sign in as the user in subsequent tasks.

-1. If you are not already signed into the Azure portal, sign in to the Azure portal at https://portal.azure.com with the Azure credentials.
+1. Open Microsoft Edge, and in the address bar, enter **https://entra.microsoft.com**, and sign in.

 1. On **Sign in to Microsoft Azure** blade, you will see a login screen, in that enter the following email/username and then click on **Next**.